anthonydevs17/astro-kaibanjs-migrator-demo/src/content/blog/ai_blog_migration_to_astro.md

 ### Step 5: AI Team Configuration

-We've designed a team of two specialized AI agents that work together to handle the migration process efficiently.
-The team orchestrates the interaction between these agents, each with a specific role in the content migration workflow:
+The implementation uses two specialized AI agents for the migration process:

-1. **Content Fetcher Agent**: This agent specializes in retrieving and purifying web content.
-It uses the [JinaUrlToMarkdown](https://docs.kaibanjs.com/tools-docs/kaibanjs-tools/JinaUrlToMarkdown) tool to convert web pages into Markdown format.
-While other tools like Firecrawl could be used for web content extraction, we chose JinaUrlToMarkdown for its native Markdown output and the ability to make multiple requests without requiring an API key.
+1. **Content Fetcher Agent**: Handles web content retrieval and processing.
+The agent uses the [JinaUrlToMarkdown](https://docs.kaibanjs.com/tools-docs/kaibanjs-tools/JinaUrlToMarkdown) tool to convert web pages into Markdown format.
+JinaUrlToMarkdown was selected for its native Markdown output and API key-free operation.

-2. **Content Cleaner Agent**: This agent focuses on formatting and structuring the content according to Astro's requirements.
-It processes the raw Markdown content, applies the schema defined in `content.config.ts`, and generates the final Markdown file with proper frontmatter metadata.
+2. **Content Cleaner Agent**: Manages content formatting for Astro.
+The agent processes raw Markdown content, applies the schema from `content.config.ts`, and generates the final Markdown file with appropriate frontmatter.

 #### Team Inputs

-The team accepts two main inputs:
+The team requires two primary inputs:

-- `url`: The URL of the article to be migrated
+- `url`: The source article URL
-- `schema`: The content schema defined in `content.config.ts` that specifies the required frontmatter metadata for Astro content files
+- `schema`: The content schema from `content.config.ts` defining required frontmatter

 ```typescript
 // src/teams/blog-migration-team.ts